Surgery and anesthesia · Monitoring protocol

 IV fluid therapy

-Systematic intravenous catheter to maintain blood pressure and provide immediate emergency access.
+A systematic intravenous catheter to maintain blood pressure and keep immediate emergency access.

 Intubation and ventilation